connet-dev/connet/README.md

 control-cas-file = "path/to/ca/file.pem" # the public certificate root of the control server, no default, required when using self-signed certs

 status-addr = "127.0.0.1:19181" # address to listen for incoming status connections (TCP/HTTP, [host]:port) (disabled by default)
-store-dir = "path/to/relay-store" # where does this relay persist runtime information, defaults to a /tmp subdirectory
+store-dir = "path/to/relay-store" # directory for this relay server to persist runtime information, see Storage section for more info

 [[relay.ingress]] # defines how relay server will accept client connections, defaults to ":19191" addr = ":19191" # the address at which the relay will listen for connectsion, defaults to :19191